• Skip to primary navigation

 Water resistance is generally important, especially if you get caught out in the rain.
 However, if you’re always near water, it’s wise to consider some of the best cheap waterproof smartwatches.

-GPS is important to me for two reasons.
+GPS is important for me for two reasons.
 First, as I mentioned, I don’t have the best sense of direction.
-Second, I like to stay connected with my family while I’m out and about.
-If there’s an emergency, GPS and smart tech connections can ensure we all know where everyone is at a given time.
+Second, I like to stay connected with my family while I’m away from home.
+If there’s an emergency, GPS and smart tech connections can ensure where everyone is.

 App support is an important consideration.
 Does your job require Slack?
 Are you a cross-country runner and need Runkeeper or Strava?
-Again, your wearable must have or be equipped to take on the apps you intend to use most often.
+Again, your wearable must be equipped with the essential apps you intend to use most often.

 General Tips for Choosing an Affordable Smartwatch